francoispluchino/fxp-require-asset/Resources/doc/usage_twig_require_asset.md

 | `hreflang` | string | `null`        | Specifies the language of the text in the linked document                                           |
 | `sizes`    | int    | `null`        | Specifies the size of the linked resource.
 Only for rel="icon"                                      |

-The twig tag `require_style` required a `string` or a list of `string` containing the link of the source path before the attributes.
+The twig tag `require_style` required a `string` or a list of `string` containing the link of the source path (or name of common asset) before the attributes.

 #### Twig tag "require_script"